 Automated Immediate resync/repair after a replacement of a witness host appliance.
 Before vSAN 7, a common operational procedure when replacing a witness host appliance in 2-node and stretched clusters was to manually force a "Repair objects immediately" operation to regain full compliance as quickly as possible.
 Otherwise, the new witness host would not initiate a metadata resync until the 60-minute delay timer expired.
 In vSAN 7 and newer, a metadata repair is automatically invoked upon the use of the "Replace Witness" workflow in the UI, and automatically minimizes vulnerabilities during a witness host replacement.

 Improved operations during EMM conditions for vLCM enabled 2-node clusters.
-For 2-node clusters using VUM, HA must be disabled before the cluster remediation process can take place, and reenabled after the remediation process is complete.
+For 2-node clusters using VUM, HA must be turned off before the cluster remediation process can take place, and reenabled after the remediation process is complete.
 With vLCM, these steps are no longer necessary which should simplify the update process of 2-node environments. vLCM is capable of remediating up to 64 2-node clusters concurrently, reducing the amount of time needed to update environments running large numbers of 2-node clusters.

 Updates to the witness host appliance.
 As of vSAN 7 U1, the witness host appliance should be upgraded prior to upgrading the hosts in the cluster that uses the witness host.
 This helps maintain backward compatibility and is an operational change from past versions of vSAN.
 Note that the witness appliance must be updated using VUM.
 The use of vLCM for updating the witness host appliance is not supported at this time.
 For more detailed guidance, see the post: Upgrading 2-node vSAN Clusters from 6.7U3 to 7U1 with a Shared Witness Host.